 For example, in a presentation about the importance of cybersecurity, sharing a story about a company that faced significant challenges due to a data breach can illustrate the real-world consequences of neglecting cybersecurity.

-Similarly, in a medical presentation about a specific health condition, you can use patient stories to depict how the condition affects individuals’ lives, making the medical data presented more impactful and humanizing the information.
+Similarly, in a medical presentation about travel physical therapy, you can use travel PT stories to depict how this model benefits medical facilities, the doctors themselves, and the patients, making the medical data presented more impactful and humanizing the information.
 These storytelling techniques not only aid in keeping the audience engaged but also help them remember the information long after the presentation has ended.

 Delivering with Clarity and Confidence